 To TGbf Editor: Please modify the text on P80L1-2 as follows in D2.1.

 …in the Sensing Responder Addresses field.
-The encoding of the sensing transmitter and/or sensing receiver role is given in Table 9-401v (Sensing receiver and/or sensing receiver role encoding).
+The encoding of the sensing transmitter and/or sensing receiver role is given in Table 9-401v (The role encoding in the Sensing Responder Role Bitmap field). (#3525)

 3524